 The Community Engagement category supports projects that are based on needs identified by the local community.
 These projects must have a clear commitment to collaborating with community organisations to shape/deliver activities

-The funding to support these activities has come from the Queen Mary’s Higher Education Innovation Fund (HEIF) allocation, which has been awarded by UKRI to specifically support and develop knowledge exchange activities between the University and the wider world.
+The funding to support these activities has come from the Queen Mary’s Higher Education Innovation Fund (HEIF) allocation, which has been awarded by Research England to specifically support and develop knowledge exchange activities between the University and the wider world.
 For more information on how HEIF is allocated and the activities it supports, please refer to the UKRI website.